fnuecke/oc2/.github/ISSUE_TEMPLATE/bug_report.md

 2. Place block '....'
 3. Interact with '....'
 4. See error '...'

+**Log files**
+Please post your log files (client and server) to gist and link them here.
+If it's a crash report, please also upload the crash report to gist and link it here.

 **Expected behavior**
 A clear and concise description of what you expected to happen.